 OVERVIEW: The Vermont Community Foundation is a community funder that supports nonprofits throughout the state of Vermont in a variety of areas, including youth, education, arts, and the environment.

 FUNDING AREAS: Youth, education, literacy, arts, women and girls, environment, capacity building, opportunity gaps, college and career

 IP TAKE: There are many funds and ways to get involved with VCF.
-But closing education and economic achievement gaps have been particularly important to the funder lately, so focus your proposal on this concept, if applicable.
+The foundation emphasizes closing education and economic achievement gaps.

-PROFILE: The Vermont Community Foundation (VCF) is located in Middlebury, Vermont, and was established in 1986 to support nonprofits in the state.
+PROFILE: Established in 1986, the Vermont Community Foundation (VCF) is located in Middlebury, Vermont and supports nonprofits in the state.
 VCF awards over $12 million per year in grants through its funds and programs.
 There are around 772 funds at VCF, with a reported $251.5 million in total assets.
 Grantmaking includes youth, education, literacy, arts, women and girls, environment, capacity building, opportunity gaps, and college and career.

 VCF place-based programs focus on issues in their home regions and include the following: